 Today is the 21st of March and it’s World Down Syndrome Day.
 Today should be about thinking about each other, acting for the community and the individuals.
 World Down Syndrome Day now exists for 14 years.
 It was not coincidentally placed on the 21st of March.
 The number 21 symbolizes the characteristic of Down Syndrome which is the triple presence of the 21st chromosome.
 That’s why it is also called trisomy 21.
 It is important to know that Down Syndrome is not an illness.
 It is just a variation of the chromosomes that is happening randomly, just like the choice of gender.

 People with a handicap are still a marginal group of our society.
-One problem is that there are too few touchpoints in our daily life.
-People are insecure because of the lack of knowledge.
-We are closely cooperating with two social workplaces.
-There, we received these touchpoints and we are so grateful for that.
-Recently, we got to know the wonderful female founder Sabine of the social start-up Mari & Anne.
-Mari & Anne is a start-up for natural cosmetics.
-Marina, Sabine’s sister is a really important member of the team.
-But we tell you more about these women later.
+One problem is that there are too few touchpoints with people with a handicap in our daily life.
+Die Menschen sind People are insecure because of the lack of knowledge.wegen Unwissenheit unsicher.
+We are closely cooperating with two social workplaces where we received these touchpoints and we are so grateful for that.
+Recently, we also got to know the wonderful and courageous female founder Sabine of the social start-up Mari & Anne.
+Mari & Anne is a start-up for natural cosmetics and Marina, Sabine’s sister is a really important member of the team.
+We tell you more about these women later.
 Our meetings with our social partner workplaces as well as with Sabine made us recognize that we want to spread the topic into our society.
 That’s why we want to celebrate World Down Syndrome Day with you today.
 We hope that this article is one new touch point for you.

 Who is Sabine and who is Marina?

-We already told you that Sabine is one of the founders of Mari & Anne and that this is a brand for natural cosmetics.
+We already told you that Sabine is one of the founders of Mari & Anne and that this is a wonderful small brand for natural cosmetics.
 Marina is the sister of Sabine and has one more chromosome than we all have.
-Together with her mom, Marianne, they have developed fantastic natural cosmetics like shea butter, lip balm, body or solid hair soap.
+Together with her mom, Marianne, they have developed fantastic natural cosmetics like shea butter, lip balm, face and body soap or solid hair soap.
 All products only consist of few ingredients, like high-quality grape seed oil.
 The oil gets made out of waste material – the seeds of the grapes.
 Also, the oil comes from local production in Bavaria.
-Mari & Anne closely cooperate with workplaces for people with a handicap where the production and shipping is built up.
-We are in love with the start-up and their handmade products.
-That’s why we are happy we could speak to Sabine – about Marina, their little company and the Down Syndrome.
+Mari & Anne closely cooperate with workplaces for people with a handicap where the production and shipping is slowly built up.
+We are in love with the start-up and their handmade and pure products.
+That’s why we are really happy we could speak to Sabine – about Marina, their little company and the Down Syndrome.
+Here we want to share this with you.

 What are Marina’s favorite things to do?